TORONTO, Aug. 1 /CNW/ - To minimize the risk of fire and burn injuries

-caused by fireworks this Canada Day weekend, Ontario Fire Marshal Pat Burke is
+this long holiday weekend, Ontario Fire Marshal Pat Burke is urging Ontario

-urging Ontario residents to attend fireworks displays hosted by their local
+residents to attend fireworks displays hosted by their local municipalities.

-"Many municipalities host fireworks displays with experts who are trained
+"Many municipalities now host fireworks displays with certified experts

-to handle and discharge fireworks safely," says Burke.
-"For everyone else,
+who are trained to handle and discharge fireworks safely," says Burke.
+"For

 For those still choosing to have family fireworks or informal